-Risky behaviors often emerge because of systems-based problems in healthcare organizations.
+Risky behaviors often emerge because of system-based problems in healthcare organizations.
 Common at-risk behaviors include:

-Risky behaviors can emerge because of systems-based problems within a healthcare organization, eg, an organizational culture with a high tolerance of such behaviors.
+Risky behaviors can emerge because of system-based problems within a healthcare organization, for example, an organizational culture with a high tolerance of such behaviors.
 Healthcare managers should review organizational behaviors regularly.
-Unnecessary complexity in processes provides many opportunities for health workers to take risks when providing care to a patient.
+Unnecessary complexity in processes provides many opportunities for workers to take risks when providing care to a patient.

 The National Coordinating Council on Medication Error Reporting and Prevention (NCCMERP) makes the following recommendations to reduce medication errors associated with at-risk behaviors: